Starmer places focus on stability in Northern Ireland as he meets leaders

 The Prime Minister arrived at Stormont Castle early on Monday morning at the start of his first full week in office, ahead of travelling to the Nato summit in Washington on Tuesday.

-Ms O’Neill and Ms Little-Pengelly greeted Sir Keir and new Northern Ireland Secretary Hilary Benn at the castle entrance before they held a meeting inside.
+Sinn Fein First Minister Ms O’Neill and DUP deputy First Minister Ms Little-Pengelly greeted Sir Keir and Mr Benn at the castle entrance before they held a meeting inside.

 Ms O’Neill congratulated Sir Keir on his electoral success and they discussed Westminster and Stormont parliamentary schedules.